qiime2/amplicon-docs/docs/explanations/getting-started.md

 The tools that come with QIIME 2 are listed in [](#available-plugins).
 Plugins that provide additional analytic functionality can be created, distributed, and installed independently[^developing-plugins].
-Your main source for discovery and installation instructions for plugins is the [QIIME 2 Library](https://library.qiime2.org/plugins/).
+Your main source for discovery and installation instructions for plugins not included in QIIME 2 is the [QIIME 2 Library](https://library.qiime2.org/plugins/); for this reason we often refer to these as *Library plugins*.

-:::{note} Disambiguation: QIIME 2 Framework, MOSHPIT, and `rachis`; oh my...
+:::{note} Disambiguation: QIIME 2 Framework and MOSHPIT and `rachis`; oh my...
 :class: dropdown

 To improve clarity, we are currently (November 2025) in the process of [renaming the *QIIME 2 Framework*](https://news.rachis.org/en/latest/2025-10-23-q2f-transition.html) (which was sometimes referred to as Q2F). <!-- xref:rachis-news-target#q2f-transition -->